Tooltip

 - Tooltips are not allowed on

-as a standalone component, place it immediately after the trigger element in the DOM.
-This allows screen reader users to navigate to the tooltip and copy its contents if desired. content.
+Tooltipas a standalone component, place it immediately after the trigger element in the DOM.
+This allows screen reader users to navigate to the tooltip and copy its contents if desired.

-Semantically, a tooltip will either act an accessible name or an accessible description for the element that it is associated with resulting in either a
+Semantically, a tooltip will either act as an accessible name or an accessible description for the element that it is associated with resulting in either an

 - When there is already a visible label text on the trigger element, the tooltip is likely intended be supplementary, so set